skwel-stuffs/skwel_RomBuildPoster/README.md

 # skwel ROM Build Poster #
 #####################################

-I created this script to automate tasks for building a custom ROM because I'm lazy
+I created this script to automate tasks for building a custom ROM because I'm lazy.

 Usage: